markcurtis1970/zendesk_checker/README.md

 Overview
 --------

-The idea of this is simple.
-Often we'll download files from tickets and eventually fill up your drive and then spend hours deleting the closed tickets after checking they are solved / closed.
+The idea of this is simple; Often we'll download files from tickets and eventually fill up our disk drive and then spend ages deleting the closed tickets after checking they are solved / closed.
 So this script will run through the ticket status, check if they are solved or closed and then delete the local directories you have for them.

 Acknowledgements
 ----------------